Andromeda polifolia: Etymology

 The genus was named by Carl Linnaeus who observed it during his 1732 expedition to Lapland and compared the plant to Andromeda from Greek mythology.
 The specific epithet is a noun in apposition, which Linnaeus based on Johann Christian Buxbaum's pre-Linnaean generic designation Polifolia.
 Buxbaum in turn derived the name from Johann Bauhin, who used it to mean "having polium-like leaves".
 The precise plant that Bauhin meant by polium is uncertain, but it may have been Teucrium montanum.
 The common name "bog rosemary" derives from the superficial resemblance of the leaves to those of rosemary, which is not closely related.

 Fossil record

 Many fossil seeds of †Andromeda carpatica have been extracted from borehole samples of the Middle Miocene fresh water deposits in Nowy Sacz Basin, West Carpathians, Poland.

 Cultivation

 Numerous cultivars have been developed for garden use, all of which require damp acid soil in shade.
 The cultivars 'Compacta' and 'Macrophylla' have gained the Royal Horticultural Society's Award of Garden Merit.
 Like most other members of the family Ericaceae, they are acid-loving plants (calcifuges), and must be grown in a medium with a low pH.

 Chemistry

 Bog rosemary contains grayanotoxin, which when ingested may cause respiratory problems, dizziness, vomiting, or diarrhoea.

+Fungal associations

+Research in West Siberian bogs has revealed that Andromeda polifolia harbors a diverse fungal community.
+While many of these fungi are also found on other bog plants, some appear to be specific to A. polifolia.
+This fungal community plays a role in the decomposition of the plant's leaf litter and contributes to the overall carbon cycling in the bog ecosystem.
+The composition of this community is influenced by environmental factors, particularly water level.